AdobeDocs/experience-manager-65.en/help/sites-deploying/osgi-configuration-settings.md

 **Day CQSE HTTP Service** Control the CQ Servlet Engine:

-* **NIO for HTTP**, Whether or not to use NIO for HTTP.
+* **NIO for HTTP, **Whether or not to use NIO for HTTP.
 Defaults to true.
 Only used if HTTP is enabled.
-* **Connection Timeout**, Connection timeout in milliseconds.
+* **Connection Timeout, **Connection timeout in milliseconds.
 This property applies to both HTTP and HTTPS connections.
 Defaults to 60 seconds.

 * **Enable HTTPS,** Whether or not HTTPS is enabled.
 Defaults to false.
 * **Session Timeout**, Default lifetime of an HTTP session specified in minutes.
 If the timeout is 0 or less, sessions will never timeout.
 Defaults to 10 minutes.